Adsorption process for removing pyrene, phenanthrene, and fluoranthene

-With the use of Expanded Clay Aggregate (ECA), using sorption method, these pollutants can be removed.
-The maximum sorption level can reached when 4g of Expanded Clay Aggregate (ECA) is added to the water.
-The removal efficiency would be 94.15% for pyrene, 92.61% for phenatherene, and 93.91% for fluoranthene.
+With the use of Expanded Clay Aggregate (ECA®), using the sorption method, these pollutants can be removed.
+The maximum sorption level can be reached when 4g of Expanded Clay Aggregate (ECA®) is added to the water.
+The removal efficiency would be 94.15% for pyrene, 92.61% for phenanthrene, and 93.91% for fluoranthene.

-Our treatment process with Expanded Clay Aggregate (ECA) removes heavy metals, oil and grease and suspended solids from industrial effluents.
-ECA absorb trace metals, soluble metals and soluble solids from effluents and allows the resulting flocculants to settle faster.
-Further facilitate releasing water for drier sludge cakes.
+Our treatment process with Expanded Clay Aggregate (ECA®) removes heavy metals, oil and grease, and suspended solids from industrial effluents.
+ECA® absorbs trace metals, soluble metals, and soluble solids from effluents and allows the resulting flocculants to settle faster.
+Further, facilitate releasing water for drier sludge cakes.

 Get a no obligation quote!